 We have used the Policy CVaR provided by MSCI to illustrate Transition Risk from the underlying investments of the Milford Funds.

-This metric is calculated as the present value of each investee company's future direct and indirect costs due to climate policies aimed at reducing carbon emissions under selected global warming scenarios.
+This metric is calculated as the present value of each investee company's' future direct and indirect costs due to climate policies aimed at reducing carbon emissions under selected global warming scenarios.
 The resulting Policy CVaR associated with each investee company is the aggregated cost it is expected to pay to reduce its carbon emissions to reach emission-reduction targets until 2050.
 The model assesses direct emissions risk (Scope 1), electricity-use risk (Scope 2), and value-chain risk (Scope 3):

-- Direct emissions risk: costs of activities to make required direct emissions reductions under climate regulation. - Electricity-use risk: costs passed through to electricity consumers due to electricity generators' need to reduce direct emissions.

-Value chain risk: rises in input costs due to climate regulations and rises in downstream costs due to changes in demand in a company's product market.
+- Direct emissions risk: costs of activities to make required direct emissions reductions under climate regulation. - Electricity-use risk: costs passed through to electricity consumers due to electricity generators' need to reduce direct emissions. - Value chain risk: rises in input costs due to climate regulations and rises in downstream costs due to changes in demand in a company's product market.

 Table 6 illustrates that Milford Funds with exposure to companies in sectors with higher carbon intensity, such as the materials and energy sectors, have higher Value-at-Risk than the other Funds.
-Funds with the largest observed improvements, including Australian Growth and Dynamic, have reallocated a significant portion of their investments from high carbon intensity to low carbon intensity investments, illustrated in our Capital Deployment to Climate-Related Risks metrics (Table 9), and have reduced position sizes in remaining high carbon intensity companies which previously represented the main contributors to the overall Policy CVaR score.
+The Balanced and Active Growth Funds have reallocated a significant portion of their investments from high carbon intensity to medium and low carbon intensity investments, illustrated in our Capital Deployment to Climate-Related Risks metrics (Table 9).
+In particular, the Milford Funds have reduced holdings in the energy and materials sectors, with greater holdings in financials, information technology, consumer discretionary and consumer staples companies, and have reduced position sizes in remaining high carbon intensity companies which previously represented the main contributors to the overall Policy CVaR score.